 The hospital facilitates transport for sick patients and provides outreach and education.
-As a referral center, the NICU accepts transfers from other NICUs and accepts infants who have already been home.
-A dedicated PANDA One intensive care transport team, staffed by specially trained registered nurses and respiratory therapists, provide immediate response, 24 hours a day, to transport critically ill infants to the Children’s Hospital of Michigan from hospitals all across the state.
-Transport options include two dedicated ground ambulances, as well as by helicopter and fixed wing air for referral hospitals that are located at further distances.
+The NICU accepts transfers from other NICUs and accepts infants who have already been home.
+A dedicated PANDA One intensive care transport team, staffed by specially trained registered nurses and respiratory therapists, provide timely response, 24 hours a day, to transport critically ill infants to the Children’s Hospital of Michigan from hospitals all across the state.
+Transport options include two dedicated ground ambulances, as well as by helicopter and fixed wing air for transferring hospitals that are located at further distances.

 The NICU maintains a ratio of one nurse to three patients, maintaining the highest safety standards for the most at-risk patients.
 NICU patients receive expert care from board-certified neonatologists and pediatric subspecialists.
 In addition, a team of pediatric radiologists provides advanced imaging services using kid-friendly protocols.

-Out-of-town families can stay in the Ronald McDonald House, located next to the hospital.
+Out-of-town families can stay in the Ronald McDonald House, convenient located down the street from the hospital.
 For a small fee, families can stay in a hotel-style room with a bathroom.
 Ronald McDonald house also has 24-hour laundry facilities, kitchen, lounge and exercise facilities.